rusticlion/Manastorm/manastorm_codebase_dump.md

     end

-    -- Update trail points (shifting all points to make room for the new head) if #effect.trailPoints > 0 then
+    -- Update trail points (shifting all points to make room for the new head) -- Bug fix: Ensure head position is actually different before updating trail -- This prevents the trail from being stuck at the same point local shouldUpdateTrail = true

+    if #effect.trailPoints > 0 then
+        -- Check if the head has actually moved from the last position local lastHeadX = effect.trailPoints[1] and effect.trailPoints[1].x
+        local lastHeadY = effect.trailPoints[1] and effect.trailPoints[1].y

+        -- Only create a new trail point if the head has moved at least a small distance -- or if this is the first update local minDistance = 1.0 -- Minimum distance to consider movement significant if lastHeadX and lastHeadY then
+            local dx = head.x - lastHeadX
+            local dy = head.y - lastHeadY
+            local distanceMoved = math.sqrt(dx*dx + dy*dy)
+            shouldUpdateTrail = (distanceMoved >= minDistance)

+            if not shouldUpdateTrail then
+                print(string.format("[PROJECTILE DEBUG] Head position hasn't changed significantly: dist=%.2f < %.2f",
+                    distanceMoved, minDistance))
+            end
+        end

+        if shouldUpdateTrail then
             -- For trail with length n, we want to preserve n points -- Remove the last point
             table.remove(effect.trailPoints)

             -- Insert the new head position at the beginning table.insert(effect.trailPoints, 1, {
                 x = head.x,
                 y = head.y,
                 alpha = 1.0
             })

             -- Update alpha values for the trail for i = 2, #effect.trailPoints do
                 effect.trailPoints[i].alpha = 1.0 - (i-1)/effect.trailLength
             end

+            print(string.format("[PROJECTILE DEBUG] Updated trail with new head position: (%.1f, %.1f)", head.x, head.y))
         end
+    else
+        -- If there are no trail points yet, initialize with current head position for i = 1, effect.trailLength do
+            table.insert(effect.trailPoints, {
+                x = head.x,
+                y = head.y,
+                alpha = i == 1 and 1.0 or (1.0 - (i-1)/effect.trailLength)
+            })
+        end
+        print("[PROJECTILE DEBUG] Initialized trail with starting position") end

     -- Update particles for the projectile trail